daiichigo/Analytics/sqlqueries_transactional_db.md

 ﻿These PostgreSQL queries draw on three tables in a retail database encompassing records of transactions, products and weather during the summer month tracked by the several chains in the database.
+Click on each image to enlarge the query.

 [](https://github.com/daiichigo/Analytics/blob/main/assets/Avg_week_transact.png)